 Baidu: Close, but not quite.
 Literally, “melon-eating masses,” this term originally came from a bystander who was interviewed for a road accident and claimed to have seen nothing as he was eating melon at the time, thereby causing great hilarity and giving birth to this new term.
 This term is used for the apathetic masses who don’t really understand or care about an event happening around them.

 Google: Wrong.
 It’s like Google tried to translate the first two words, then just gave up.

 Baidu: Correct.
 The term is short for the sentence “Though I don’t understand what you are saying, it seems to be awesome.”
-Often found in online comments, when ordinary people respond to an expert on a specific topic.
+Often found in online comments, when ordinary users applaud an expert’s response to a topic.

 Sogou: Also correct.
-Bonus points for the explanation mark.
+Bonus points for the exclamation mark.

 4. 然并卵（Rán bìng luǎn）

 Google: Wrong.
 Google dismissed the first word (for reasons unclear—maybe it sounds like an interjection?) and gave literal translations to the other two.

 Baidu: Correct, although toned down.
 Literally, the term is short for “However, it’s of no f**king use.”